SDR Metrics That Actually Matter (and the Ones That Don't)

 GTMStack Team

-Most SDR dashboards are built around activity: emails sent, calls made, LinkedIn messages fired off.
-These numbers feel good.
-A manager can glance at the dashboard and see 500 emails and 80 calls — looks productive.
+In our 2026 State of GTM Ops survey of 847 B2B professionals, 62% reported working on GTM teams of three or fewer people.
+These small teams can’t afford to waste time on metrics that don’t connect to revenue.
+Yet most SDR dashboards are built around activity: emails sent, calls made, LinkedIn messages fired off.
+A manager glances at 500 emails and 80 calls and thinks it looks productive.
 But activity metrics are inputs, not outputs.
 They measure effort, not effectiveness.

-An SDR who sends 500 emails a day into a bad list with a mediocre sequence generates zero pipeline.
+What most people get wrong about SDR measurement is this: they treat all activity as equally valuable.
+An SDR who sends 500 emails into a bad list with a mediocre sequence generates zero pipeline.
 An SDR who sends 100 carefully targeted emails generates 8 meetings.
 The first SDR looks better on the activity dashboard.
 The second SDR is actually doing the job.

 These metrics feel important but don’t correlate reliably with pipeline generation.
 Tracking them as primary KPIs creates perverse incentives.